sonicitiskg/docs-point/readme.md

 #### Content-Type and Accept Header

-In Membership API, the input and output parameters of the methods will be in JSON format.
+In Point API, the input and output parameters of the methods will be in JSON format.
 To accept JSON input and output parameters, you need to add the following HTTP(S) header:

   <ul>
     <li><code>Content-Type : application/json</code></li>